bsstephan/buildable-stick-system/README.md

 # The Buildable Stick System

-Files for 3D printing an arcade stick.
+Files for 3D printing and building an arcade stick enclosure.

 Have you ever wanted to conjure your own arcade stick out of the ether (well, plastic), or to prototype a new layout or design before sending it to a custom builder?
 Do you just love having your space filled with arcade stick enclosures,